 I use this particular entry because it’s closer to the luggage storage, which is in the basement.
 There are hundreds of lockers of various sizes, and my belongings are inside one of them.
 The prices for using the storage vary from 4 to 8 Euro, depending on the size of a desired box.

 Coins are the only option to pay for safekeeping your bags and suitcases, but thanks to forethoughtful designers, there is a banknote-to-coin change machine.
 It has a weirdly shaped money slot, but the whole interface is quite intuitive.

 By the way, this impressive device could come in handy if one would need to use a paid toilet (they still exist!).
 It’s near the luggage storage, and the cost is 1 Euro (yes, coins only).
 I take a rain check on this offer and go up the stairs.

 The goodly bustle of the main hall is uplifting and encouraging.
 People walk.
 People talk.
 They smile and laugh.
 They get snacks and coffee.
 This is the vivacious atmosphere of life which is, as it usually does, goes on.
 I am also do not stand in one place and move out to the platform.

-Fun fact: right from this place, while waiting for a train, you can see the local Ferris wheel called SkyWheel Helsinki.
-Right now it is in the most striking state — the whole its 40-meter-high structure is brightly illuminated during the dark hours.
-And this is the biggest construction of its kind in the whole Finland.
+Fun fact: right from this place, while waiting for a train, you can see the local Ferris wheel of the Linnanmäki amusement park.
+Right now it is in the most striking state — the whole its structure is brightly illuminated during the dark hours.
+At first — sorry for that — I mistake this one for the SkyWheel Helsinki, the biggest construction of its kind in the whole Finland.